 Step 3: Right-click the column letter, then click the Insert option.

 As you can see, I now have a blank column where column D used to be, and my data that was previously in column D has been moved to column E.

-The steps above will help you to remove columns from your spreadsheet, but what if you wan to remove a column from a table in Excel?
+The steps above will help you to add or remove columns from your spreadsheet, but what if you want to remove a column from a table in Excel?